vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 holds.
 Essentially I skipped all exercise on this day and plan to continue skipping exercise (with the possible exception of balance exercises) on the weekend (2024-10-26 and 2024-10-27).

+## 2024-10-28: resumption of jogging and some other exercises

+On 2024-10-28, as per the plan outlined in my best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.md), I went for jogging and was able to cover the minimum distance (though not a lot more).
+I also resumned the humming-with-intermittent-pauses exercises, the standing-on-one-leg-with-eyes-closed exercise, and the standing-on-toes-with-eyes-closed exercise.
+I continued to refrain from strength exercises, hand gripper exercises, and dead hang exercises.